Question: I’ve heard people talk about kids having mild ADHD or severe ADHD. Is there such a thing as an ADHD spectrum?

 services and supports.
 He gets

-classroom accommodations and works with a specialist to improve
+and works with a specialist to improve

 Now imagine an eighth grader who has difficulty staying organized and getting work done on time.
 Her symptoms of inattention are significant enough to cause difficulty at school.
 But they’re so mild that she wasn’t diagnosed with ADHD until the seventh grade.

 at school with accommodations.
 She also works with a private